Tom Smith (footballer, born 1998): Cheltenham Town

 On 1 June 2018, following his release from Swindon, Smith agreed to join fellow League Two side, Cheltenham Town on a two-year deal.

 On 20 September 2018, Smith returned to Bath City on a four-month loan.
 The deal was later extended for the rest of the season.

 Bath City

 On 2 July 2019, after several loan spells, Smith returned to Bath City on a permanent deal, signing a two-year contract.
 On 27 July 2020, Smith was the recipient of the Vanarama South Player of the Season award after an impressive season.

-On 26 February 2021, Smith joined National League side Dagenham & Redbridge on loan for the remainder of the 2020-21 season.
+On 26 February 2021, Smith joined National League side Dagenham & Redbridge on loan for the remainder of the 2020–21 season.

+Smith departed Bath City following the conclusion of the 2023–24 season.

+Taunton Town

+On 12 June 2024, Smith joined Southern League Premier Division South club Taunton Town, named as the team's captain on arrival.

+On conclusion of the 2023–24 season, Smith departed the club.

+Dorchester Town

+On 27 June 2025, Smith joined Southern League Premier Division South side Dorchester Town.